damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 author: Erica Lindberg
 author_twitter: EricaLindberg_
 categories: inside GitLab
-image_title: '/images/social-media-assets/campaigns/live-event/twitter-4.png'
+image_title: '/images/social-media-assets/campaigns/live-event/linkedin-4-5x.png'
 description: "Watch the recording of the GitLab Master Plan plus event highlights and slides."
+twitter_image: '/images/social-media-assets/campaigns/live-event/linkedin-4-5x.png'
 ---

 {::options parse_block_html="true" /}

-[Join us for our next webcast][cycle-analytics-webcast-reg] on Sept.
-29 for an introduction to Cycle Analytics and a 8.13 Feature Release demo.
+[Join us for our next webcast][cycle-analytics-webcast-reg] on September 29th for an introduction to Cycle Analytics and a 8.13 Feature Release demo.
-{: .alert .alert-info}
+{: .alert .alert-info .text-center}

 The world of software development is changing and time to market matters more now than ever before.
 The world's best companies are reducing cycle times to